2E0PGS/blog/_posts/2018-08-05-programmers-grammar.md

  - programming
 ---

+# Programmers grammar

-### Grammar and spelling aren't dissimilar from syntax in programming
+Grammar and spelling aren't dissimilar from syntax in programming

 I was never very decent at spelling or grammar however after years of programming you kind of become a bit particular about what you type down to each character if you want your code to run properly.